jp-berg/recipe2txt/README.md

   -f FILE [FILE ...], --file FILE [FILE ...]
                         Text-files containing URLs (one per line) whose recipes should be added to the recipe-file -o OUTPUT, --output OUTPUT
                         Specifies an output file.
 If empty or not specified recipes will either be written into the current working directory or into the default output file (if set).
 THIS WILL OVERWRITE ANY EXISTING FILE WITH THE SAME NAME.
   -v {debug,info,warning,error,critical}, --verbosity {debug,info,warning,error,critical}
                         Sets the 'chattiness' of the program (default 'critical') -con CONNECTIONS, --connections CONNECTIONS
-                        Sets the number of simultaneous connections (default 4).
-If package 'aiohttp' is not installed the number of simultaneous connections will always be 1.
+                        Sets the number of simultaneous connections (default: 4).
   -ia, --ignore-added   [NI]Writes recipe to file regardless if it has already been added -c {only,new,default}, --cache {only,new,default}
                         Controls how the program should handle its cache: With 'only' no new data will be downloaded, the recipes will be generated from data that has been downloaded previously.
 If a recipe is not in the cache, it will not be written into the final output. 'new' will make the program ignore any saved data and download the requested recipes even if they have already been downloaded.
 Old data will be replaced by the new version, if it is available.
 The 'default' will fetch and merge missing data with the data already saved, only inserting new data into the cache where there was none previously.
   -d, --debug           Activates debug-mode: Changes the directory for application data -t TIMEOUT, --timeout TIMEOUT
-                        Sets the number of seconds the program waits for an individual website to respond(eg. sets the connect-value of aiohttp.ClientTimeout) -md, --markdown       Generates markdown-output instead of .txt -sa, --show-appdata   Shows data- and cache-files used by this program -erase, --erase-appdata
+                        Sets the number of seconds the program waits for an individual website to respond , eg. sets the connect-value of aiohttp.ClientTimeout (default: 10.0 seconds) -md, --markdown       Generates markdown-output instead of '.txt' -ua USER_AGENT, --user-agent USER_AGENT
+                        Sets the user-agent to be used for the requests. (default: 'Mozilla/5.0 (Windows NT 10.0;
+                        Win64; x64; rv:115.0) Gecko/20100101 Firefox/115.0')
+  -sa, --show-appdata   Shows data- and cache-files used by this program -erase, --erase-appdata
                         Erases all data- and cache-files used by this program -do DEFAULT_OUTPUT_FILE, --default-output-file DEFAULT_OUTPUT_FILE
                         Sets a file where recipes should be written to if no output-file is explicitly passed via '-o' or '--output'.
 Pass 'RESET' to reset the default output to the current working directory.
-Does not work in debug mode (default-output-file is automatically set by 'tests/testfiles/data/default_output_location.txt').
+Does not work in debug mode (default-output-file is automatically set by 'tests/testfiles/default_output_location.txt').

 [NI] = 'Not implemented (yet)'
 ```